Tempest (1982 film)

 Tempest is a 1982 American adventure comedy-drama romance film directed by Paul Mazursky.
-It is a loosely based, modern-day adaptation of the William Shakespeare play The Tempest.
-The picture features John Cassavetes, Gena Rowlands, Susan Sarandon, Raúl Juliá and Molly Ringwald in her feature film debut.
+It is a loose modern-day adaptation of Shakespeare's The Tempest.
+The picture features John Cassavetes, Gena Rowlands, Susan Sarandon, Raúl Juliá, and Molly Ringwald in her feature film debut.

 Plot

-Phillip Dimitrius is a middle-aged N.Y.C architect who is going through a difficult mid-life crisis.
+Phillip Dimitrius is a middle-aged New York City architect who is going through a difficult mid-life crisis.

-After learning that his wife Antonia has been having an affair with his boss, Alonzo, Phillip leaves New York City and travels to Greece with his teenage daughter, Miranda.
+After learning that his wife Antonia has been having an affair with his boss, Alonzo, Phillip leaves New York and travels to Greece with his teenage daughter, Miranda.
 In Athens, he meets Aretha Tomalin, a singer, and they become lovers.
 To escape Alonzo and his wife, who also come to Greece, they move to a remote Greek island.
 Phillip takes a vow of celibacy after they move to the island.

 On the island, they encounter Kalibanos, an eccentric hermit, who was previously its only resident.

 Phillip finally seems happy, until one day Alonzo, Antonia and others are spotted in a boat approaching the island.
 A storm, apparently called up by Phillip, shipwrecks the boat and the passengers land on the island.
 Phillip and Antonia reconcile, and they leave the island together with Miranda.